liyamahendra/java-design-patterns/creational/README.md

 **Builder Pattern:** Builder pattern builds a complex object using simple objects and using a step by step approach.
 To visualize this, we can create a Builder pattern for a meal which contains two food items: Burger and Coke.

 **Prototype Pattern:** Prototype pattern refers to creating duplicate object while keeping performance in mind.
 This pattern involves implementing a prototype interface which tells to create a clone of the current object.
 This pattern is used when creation of object directly is costly.
 For example, an object is to be created after a costly database operation.
 We can cache the object, returns its clone on next request and update the database as and when needed thus reducing database calls.

+**Object Pool Pattern:** Object Pool Pattern is used to reuse the object that are expensive to create.
+An Object pool is a container which contains a specified amount of objects.
+When an object is taken from the pool, it is not available in the pool until it is put back.
+Objects in the pool have a lifecycle: creation, validation and destroy.